 - Social media monitoring: Tracking posts or discussions on social media platforms that indicate discontent or plans for disruptive actions.

-Any of these events may indicate that it’s time to include another risk on your register.
+Any of these events may indicate it’s time to add another risk to your register.
 The next step is to determine its likelihood.

 How to Conduct a Risk Assessment